 Water resistance is one of the main qualities that watch buyers look for in luxury watches.
 People come into contact with water daily, after all, and a watch must be able to withstand these day-to-day activities.
-If you’re in the market for a luxury water resistant or waterproof watch, then make sure you first know the difference between a water resistant watch and a waterproof one.
-If you intend on taking your watch for a swim or dive, then it’s especially crucial that you know the difference so that you don’t break your luxury watch.
+If you’re in the market for a luxury waterproof or water-resistant watch, then make sure you first know the difference between water resistant and waterproof.
+If you intend on taking your watch for a swim or dive, then it’s especially crucial that you know the difference between water resistant vs. waterproof so that you don’t break your new, luxury watch.

 You’ll notice that luxury watches are rarely labeled as “waterproof.”
 Instead, they have a label on the watch dial indicating water resistance and a number of meters.
 This is because no watch is truly waterproof.
+The difference between water resistant and waterproof lies in how much water a watch can actually handle before breaking.
 “Waterproof” implies that a watch will never leak, under any circumstances, but the truth that if put enough water pressure on it, any watch will leak.
 That doesn’t mean that near-waterproof watches don’t exist, though.
 Rolex’s Oyster Perpetual Rolex Deepsea Challenge, for instance, has been proven waterproof up to 12,000 meters or 39,370 feet.

 How To Read The Water Resistance Rating

 In fact, a watch with 100M water resistance passed a leakage test at a static test pressure of 100M, but this does not mean that the watch will withstand leakage if used for extended periods of time at such a depth.
-The watch is actually only suitable for use at a fraction of its indicated rating.
-Watches with a 100M water resistance rating should actually only be worn for shallow water swimming, and not diving.
+When thinking about water resistant vs. waterproof watches, a watch marked as water resistant at a certain depth is actually only resistant for use at a fraction of its indicated rating.
+For example, watches with a 100M water resistance rating should actually only be used at 100m for a short amount of time and only frequently worn for shallow water swimming, not diving.

 Water Resistance Ratings

-- Non-Water Resistant: The watch can’t be exposed to water at all, not even for cleaning.
+- Non-Water Resistant: The watch cannot be exposed to water, not even for cleaning.

 - 50M/165 ft: The watch can be worn while showering.